-Programs - My Friend's House & Outpatient Counseling Services
+Programs - My Friend's House & Community Counseling Services

 City House's emergency youth shelter, My Friend's House, provides round-the-clock care and services to children ages newborn to 17.
 Some of our clients come to us because Child Protectives Services removed them from their home due to abuse, neglect or abandonment.
 Others come to us because they are at risk of becoming (or are) a runaway or homeless youth.
 All come to us needing a nurturing, safe environment they can call home.